GoldenMaximo/movie-cast-finder/README.md

 # Movie Cast Finder
-> Lightweight VanillaJS and Bootstrap movie cast search engine
+> A lightweight VanillaJS and Bootstrap movie cast search engine

 This is a personal application intended mainly as a modern JS workout.
 No tutorials were used.
 Made with ECMA8+ using tools such as promises, async await, classes etc.